khaledhikmat/docs-my-site/blog/2017-12-27-durable-functions.md

 tags: [Azure Functions]
 ---

 I started with this [documentation page](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-install) to learn about Azure durable Functions.
 I wanted to know if I can build a way to implement actors in Azure Functions.
-Actors Programming Model is pretty interesting and I did some work on it [here](http://khaledhikmat.github.io/posts/2016-12-15-service-fabric-fundamentals), [here](http://khaledhikmat.github.io/posts/2016-12-02-service-fabric-basics) and [here](http://khaledhikmat.github.io/posts/2017-01-10-service-fabric-notes) using [Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/) before.
+Actors Programming Model is pretty interesting and I did some work on it before.

 Following the Azure Functions sample instructions mentioned in the above link, I quickly got up and running.
 However, I wanted to answer the following questions about actors in Azure Functions: